5 Day Inca Trail Hike

 Accommodation

-• Tent: 2 people in a 4-person capacity tent, which allows for greater comfort.
+• Tent: 2 people in a 4-person-capacity tent, allowing for greater comfort.

 • Bathroom tent